armando1339/order_people/README.md

 # OrderPeople

-Class that order a hash of people by name or age.
+Class that order a hash of people by name or age (just practice).

 ## local quicly usage